sfabbro/canfar.github.io/docs/storage_en.md

 ## Introduction

-VOSpace is the CANFAR storage system , an implementation of	the [Virtual Observatory Specification](http://www.ivoa.net/Documents/VOSpace/).
+VOSpace is the CANFAR storage system, an implementation of the [Virtual Observatory Specification](http://www.ivoa.net/Documents/VOSpace/).
 It is intended to be used for storing the output of the CANFAR processing system and also for sharing files between members of a collaboration.
 If the data you want to process is not already on a CADC archive, you can stage it on a VOSpace for further processing.
 Files in VOSpace are mirrored in four physical locations, so they are secure against disk failure.